Saneachka/Sentiment-Analysis/README.md

 ### Repository Contents

-Sentiment_Analysis_Russian_Classics.ipynb — The main notebook with steps for preprocessing, model configuration, and analysis.
+Sentiment_Analysis.ipynb — The main notebook with steps for preprocessing, model configuration, and analysis.
 Sample Text Files — Input files with excerpts from Russian literary classics (if included).
 README — Description of the repository.